bai35304823/hackerrank/README.md

 # Efficient NAs to HackerRank problems

-NAs are coded using Java 8
+Solutions are coded using Java 8

 SQL NAs are coded using MySQL